Bongi90/alx_html_css/headphones/README.md

 ALX Headphones Landing Page Project
-This repository contains the source code for a responsive landing page for "Headphones," built from scratch using HTML, CSS, and vanilla JavaScript (for the hamburger menu).
+This repository contains the source code for a responsive landing page for "Headphones," built from scratch using HTML, CSS, and vanilla JavaScript (for thecode hamburger menu).